 For a place with a carb-forward name, Panera Bread sells a lot of soup: nearly 250 million cups per year.
 Broccoli Cheddar has been the chain’s perennial best seller, and the creamy Baked Potato Soup has never been far behind.
-The company took the potato soup off most menus permanently in January, and although we’re not sure why it disappeared, we have a fix: Our test kitchen chefs created this version you can make at home.
+The company has taken the potato soup off most menus permanently, and although we’re not sure why it disappeared, we have a fix: Our test kitchen chefs created this version you can make at home.

 Melt the butter in a large pot over medium-high heat.
 Add the bacon and cook, stirring occasionally, until crisp, 4 to 6 minutes.
 Remove the bacon with a slotted spoon and transfer to a paper towel–lined plate.